 Your Past Work

-The Judge will likely ask about the jobs you used to do in the past 15 years.
+The Judge will likely ask about any jobs you have had in the past 15 years.
 You won’t be required to memorize dates—the ALJ will have your earnings record on his or her computer.
-You will be expected to explain the physical and mental requirements of each job that you held.
-For example, how much you were required to lift, stand on your feet, walk, as well as any other physical requirements of each job will be relevant to this testimony.
+You will be expected to explain the physical and mental requirements of each job you have held.
+For example, you will be asked how much you were required to lift, stand on your feet, and walk.
+Other physical requirements of each job will also be relevant to this testimony.
 The Judge may ask whether or not advanced training was required, whether or not you worked around co-workers or the general public, and how long the training period lasted.
 The Judge will also ask what physical and mental difficulties, if any, you had at each position.
 Part of the Judge’s task is determining whether or not you can still do any of the work you’ve done in the last 15 years.
 For that reason, a good description of past work is required.

-This is the main reason you’re at the hearing—to describe your conditions and how they affect you.
-You will have an opportunity to describe all your conditions, both physical and mental, and what limitations each presents.
+This is the main reason you’re at the hearing—to explain how your condition affects your ability to work.
+You will have an opportunity to describe all of your conditions, both physical and mental, and what limitations each presents.
 The Judge will be interested in specific estimates of your abilities.
 For example, if you have a condition that affects your ability to walk, the Judge may ask you to estimate how far you can walk at one time before needing to stop.
 In most hearings, you may be asked to estimate how far you can walk, how long you can stand, how long you can sit, and how much you can lift.
-You may also be asked if you have any limitation with other specific abilities, such as the ability to climb stairs, work with your hands, or raise your arms above your head.
+You may also be asked if you have any other limitations, such as climbing stairs, working with your hands, or raising your arms above your head.
 With regard to mental health conditions, you may be asked if you have difficulty with simple instructions, working around people and the general public, or accepting criticism from supervisors.
 The Judge will consider all your allegations in determining your residual functional capacity—what you are still able to do despite your conditions.